Ravbug/RepoGolf/README.md

 3. See `output.json` for the data

 ### Contributing
-If you would like to add a project to the script, please make a PR.
-However, note that I may not accept all PRs.
+If you would like to add a project to the dataset, please make a PR.

+If you notice that a count is incorrect, please make an Issue or submit a PR with the fix.

+If a count is out of date and should be refreshed, please make an Issue.